batman-nair/projenv/README.md

 You can edit and create custom files for use there

-The format for the file is as follows ended with linebreak
+The format for the file is as follows ended with line-break
 ```text
 command-name	desktop-number positioning
 ```
 The positioning can be worded as "top", "right", "top-right", "bottom-left" and so on or specified with "X Y Width Height" numbers.

-##Troubleshooting
+## Troubleshooting
 If the script has permission problems for executing, go to the folder containing the script and do
 ```bash
 chmod +x projenv